 Firewalla VPN Client enables you to connect your network to a 3rd party VPN Server.
 You don't need to install individual VPN apps on all your devices– just enable the VPN Client on the Firewalla app and select which device you want to connect to the 3rd party VPN Server.

 Due to how each 3rd party VPN Server operates, Firewalla cannot guarantee performance.
 The speed of your VPN connection depends on how the server allocates bandwidth.

 Remote Access VPN

-How to use the Firewalla VPN Client?
+How do I use Firewalla VPN Client?

 Step 1: Create a VPN connection

-Step 2: Select Devices to Apply
+Step 2: Select Devices

 Step 3: Connect to VPN